Smite (video game): Assault

-Assault is a one-lane fight with random gods assigned to each player.
-Each team has five players, and there are various health orbs scattered upon the map.
-Teams have two towers, one phoenix and a titan each.
+Assault is similar to Joust, being played on a one-lane map, but players are unable to choose their god, instead being assigned a random one at the start of the match.
+It is played on a one-lane map with two teams of five; teams have two towers, one phoenix, and a titan each.
 There are no jungle camps and the only goal is to push the minion waves forwards and destroy all of the enemy structures, with the game ending at the death of a Titan.
-Additionally, once a player has left the fountain, they cannot return to base to buy items or regenerate their health until they die.
+Additionally, once a player has left the fountain, they cannot buy items until they die, and they cannot return to their base to regenerate their health.